pinuz95/alfred-app-store-finder/README.md

 Find any app in the App Store and paste its app ID.

+## Usage

+Use the command `app` to find an app.
+You can select (click or press enter) an app to copy-paste its app ID.

 ### Commands
 * `app <app name> [<storefront>]`
 * `app <app ID>`